terra-campaigns/unsettled/directory/Kryptwood/TheCrones.md

 role: Cozy cottage and grounds
 status:

-hooks: The Matriarch tells them she would write a banishment letter to the hounds if the group convinces Sly George, from the Highwaymen, to marry Winnifried, as agreed in the past.
+hooks: Cancelled wedding.
+Sly George, from the Highwaymen, decides not to marry beautiful Winnifried.
+The Crones want that fixed.
 nav_order: 1025-06-06

 images: